nwo-i-dcc/workshop-manage-research-project/source/analysis.rst

 Fitting the data
 ----------------

-Hubble's law is a quite simple mathematical relation.
+Hubble's law is a linear relation.
 The velocity (:math:`v`) is equal to the Hubble constant (:math:`H_0`) times the distance (:math:`D`), leading to the equation: